 We have expert academic staff in four scholarly disciplines—History, English and Media Studies, International and Political Studies, and Indonesian Studies.
 Our focused disciplines mean we can offer greater depth in our research and teaching.

-History - History seeks to understand individual and group behaviour and to explain the forces that have shaped human civilisation: social change, wars, revolutions and popular movements.
+History helps us understand individual and group behaviour and explain the forces that have shaped human civilisation—social change, wars, revolutions and popular movements.
 Historical analysis examines the relationships between past events and the present.
-The student of history learns how to assimilate and weigh evidence, analyse problems and balance differenc points of view in the context of the past and of the present.
+Learn how to assimilate and weigh evidence, analyse problems and balance different points of view in the context of the past and of the present.

 How does language persuade and move us?
 How does culture respond to or imagine war?
 Students of English complete their studies with a sophisticated knowledge of both the world’s literary heritage and their own contemporary culture, from the classical heroic epics to contemporary social media.

 Study power and norms in a rapidly changing global environment.
 International and Political Studies covers the major actors, ideas and key issues of domestic, regional and global politics, international relations and ethical thought—all of which have a profound impact on Australia's national security and its place in the world.

 Indonesia is one of Australia's most important neighbours.
 Learn to read, write, speak and understand standard Indonesian, and gain a broad understanding of Indonesian society and cultre.
 No prior Indonesian knowledge is required.